Configuration of a Colorlight Card for Outdoor P5 Panels

 If you get something in the window below, great, if not, you need to troubleshoot this before moving on.
 Possibly look at step one again.

 On the third tab (Receiver Mapping), click on the box in the grey area and set the width and height of your matrix in pixels.
+The col and row boxes should both be set to 1.
 Make sure the grey box updates with those numbers.

 Press "Save to Devices" at the bottom of the screen.